enewton/matlab-backports/README.md

     >> run <full-path-to-extracted-code>/matlab-backports/activate

 This will add the necessary folders R20xxa/b to your MATLAB path to enable the functionality.
-If for example, you are running MATLAB R2022b, then the script will only add the folders R2023a and R2023b to your path.
+For example, if you are running MATLAB R2022b, then the script will only add the folders R2023a and R2023b to your path.

 ## Contributing